Rishikesh-Verma69/Itsuka-Hiori/README.md

-- 👋 Hi, I’m Rishikesh Verma (my profile is @Itsuka-Hiori)
+- 👋 Hi, I’m Rishikesh Verma (my profile is @Rishikesh-Verma69)
 - 👀 I’m interested in Machine learning, AI, web development
 - 🌱 I’m currently learning Python, C and java(will start soon)
 - 💞️ I’m looking to collaborate on projects and internship